primatejs/primate/docs/modules/go.md

 # Go

-This binding introduces supports for routes written in the Go programming language.
+This binding introduces support for routes written in the Go programming language.

 ## Install